evansroy/contact-management/README.md

 ## Contact Management Application

 This project is a Contacts Management Application that allows users to perform CRUD (Create, Read, Update, Delete) operations on contacts and group them.
-It uses Vue.js for the frontend to provide a responsive and interactive user interface, and Laravel for the backend to handle data storage and API endpoints.
+It uses Vue.js for the front end to provide a responsive and interactive user interface, and Laravel for the backend to handle data storage and API endpoints.

 ## Features